amprocode/Bloxflip-rain-notifier/README.md

 Yes it does ping @everyone however you can change this in line 17

 ## Current Issues:
-- Chromedriver headless mode currently does not work with this program :(
+- Chromedriver headless mode currently does not work with this program
+- Currently cannot use requests due to cloudflare being a pain